Expression language

 ```

-– text comparison: checks whether the option with value `GesRadioGroup1` was selected in the Radio button group with ID `"audi"` (e.g. one of the car brands).
+– text comparison: checks whether in the Radio button group with ID `GesRadioGroup1` the option with value `"audi"` has been selected (e.g. one of the car brands).

 * ```js